Freedom and Constraints in the K3 Landscape: ``Dial-a-model''

-Thus, we may wish to ask, for example, in how many different ways the gauge group $G = SU(3) \times SU(2)$ can be realized as a subgroup of the total gauge group in the K3 models considered here.
+Thus, we may wish to ask, for example, in how many different ways the gauge group $G = SU(3) \times SU(2)$ can be realized as a subgroup of the total gauge group in the smooth K3 models considered here.
 Basically, each nonabelian component of the group is associated with a stack with some particular flux $f_a$.
 These stacks, however, may not completely saturate the tadpole condition (\ref{eq:tadpole-theory}), as other branes may also contribute to the tadpole.
 So we are looking in this case for all configurations with $f_3, f_2 \in\lattice$, satisfying

+where the lattice generated by $f_1, f_2$ contains no vectors of norm squared $-2$.
 This is very similar to the general enumeration problem analyzed above, except that we now have an inequality instead of equality in the tadpole constraint.
-Otherwise, we can proceed in precisely the same fashion.
+Also, the constraints placed on $f_1, f_2$ by the Freed-Witten anomaly condition are weaker since other vectors can add to the sum $\frac{1}{2}\sum_{a} N_af_a $ that must be an integral lattice vector.
+Otherwise, we can proceed in a similar fashion to the above analysis.
 For the problem posed here, we should allow $f_a = 0$ for either of the components of the gauge group, since this would embed the corresponding component in the residual $SO(32- \sum N_a)$ part of the gauge group.
 Although with such an embedding $SU(3)\times SU(2)$ is a subgroup of the overall gauge group, we cannot always break the gauge group to $SU(3)\times SU(2)$ by the Higgs mechanism since that would require matter in a a particular representation.
 In particular, $SO(32- \sum N_a)$ cannot be broken down to $SU(3)\times SU(2)$ without changing other parts of the gauge group since the only matter transforming non-trivially under $SO(32- \sum N_a)$ is in the vector representation and is also charged under one of the $U (N_a)$'s.

-With these constraints, it is straightforward to analyze all possible ways in which the gauge group of interest, $G = SU(3) \times SU(2)$ can be realized in abelian magnetized brane models on K3.
-When the K3 is nonsingular, or $G$ appears as a subgroup of the unenhanced gauge group, each such realization is described by an intersection matrix
+With these constraints, it is possible to analyze all the ways in which the gauge group of interest, $G = SU(3) \times SU(2)$ can be realized in abelian magnetized brane models on K3.
+When the K3 is nonsingular, or $G$ appears as a subgroup of the gauge group, each such realization is described by an intersection matrix